ehamberg/blog/projects.md

 This started as a [Google Summer of Code](http://code.google.com/soc/) project in 2008 and I have maintained it since.
-I mentored Svyatoslav Kuzmich that worked on the project as a GSoC student in 2011 and am mentoring Vegard Øye this summer (2012).
+I mentored Svyatoslav Kuzmich that worked on the project as a GSoC student in 2011 and Vegard Øye who worked on it in 2012.

 - [The Kate editor](http://kate-editor.org/)
 - [Various blog posts about my work on Kate](/tags/kate.html)